 - Decide when enough is enough.
 Since you’re not limited by time or display space, you can bring in as many items as you think you can feasibly sell, handle, store, and ship.
 Set a realistic fundraising goal based on these limitations and the size and financial capacity of your membership.

 - Collect or take photos.
 You will need one or more photos of every item for an online auction.
 In fact, multiple photos are best, as you know from your own online shopping experience; but some sites charge more if you want to display more than one photo per item.

 - Determine fair market values.
 Be sure to ask the merchants or donors for value estimates, which you’ll need in order to set starting bids (described next) and to tell bidders for tax purposes.
-See Is Your Nonprofit Overpromising Tax Deductions? for more information.
+See Tax Deductions for Charitable Giving for more information.